 Noteworthily, RIM's members were quick to make remarks regarding Wagner's mutiny in mid-June 2023 against the Russian state.
 While not fond of the MoD, RIM has also been critical of Wagner's recently deceased founder Yevgeniy Prigozhin.
-Prigozhin was described on RIM's blog shows as having no desire to change the "Russophobic regime" in charge.103 Additionally, in a video commenting on the situation, Gariyev suggested that Prigozhin was either "willingly or unwillingly" contributing to the instability needed for the West to succeed against Russia regarding the invasion of Ukraine.
+Prigozhin was described on RIM's blog shows as having no desire to change the "Russophobic regime" in charge.
+103 Additionally, in a video commenting on the situation, Gariyev suggested that Prigozhin was either "willingly or unwillingly" contributing to the instability needed for the West to succeed against Russia regarding the invasion of Ukraine.
 He also claimed that, despite the likelihood of such an attempted mutiny occurring, neither the MoD nor the FSB was adequately prepared to deal with it.
-He emphasized in the video that this was all the byproduct of an increasingly corrupt and failing Russian state with no ideological foundation except for the pursuit of wealth.104 Despite this, after Prigozhin was killed on August 23, 2023, in a suspiciously timed plane crash, RIM credited him with "perhaps being the only effective manager in the entire
+He emphasized in the video that this was all the byproduct of an increasingly corrupt and failing Russian state with no ideological foundation except for the pursuit of wealth.
+104 Despite this, after Prigozhin was killed on August 23, 2023, in a suspiciously timed plane crash, RIM credited during the siege of Mariupol were set free.